When to Switch Business Energy Suppliers

 - OPUS Energy

-The Energy Bills Discount scheme is open to those with a fixed non-domestic energy contract signed on or after December 1, 2021.
+The Energy tariffs Bills Discount scheme is open to those with a fixed non-domestic energy contract signed on or after December 1, 2021.
 This includes new fixed-rate contracts, deemed, out-of-contract, and variable-rate contracts.
 If you are a large business on a flexible purchase or similar contract, you may be eligible for the scheme.
 It might be worth finding out if your business falls into the Energy Trade Intensive Industries category as the scheme works differently for them.
 There are some conditions attached, however.
 If your unit rates are below the government’s minimum threshold, you won’t be able to participate in the scheme.
 And if not all of the maximum discount is needed to get your rates to the government threshold level, you will only receive a partial discount.
 For most businesses, the following discount and threshold rates apply: Gas – A maximum of £0.00697 (around 0.7p per kWh) off the difference between the wholesale element of the unit rate you pay to your business gas supplier and the price threshold of 10.70p per kWh.
 Electricity – £0.01961 (about 2.0p per kWh) off the difference between the wholesale element of the unit rate you pay to your business electricity supplier and the price threshold of 30.20p per kWh.
 If your business is in one of the Energy Trade Intensive Industries, then the following discount and threshold rates apply: Gas – 4.0p off the difference between the wholesale element of the unit rate you pay to your supplier and the price threshold of 9.9p per kWh.
 Electricity – 8.9p off the difference between the wholesale element of the unit rate you pay to your supplier and the price threshold of 18.5p per kWh.

 The idea of a good education is one that is held in high esteem.
 Gaining knowledge of a variety of topics is a worthwhile endeavor, and one that is highly valued.
 Knowing a broad range of subjects is seen as a sign of a well-rounded individual who is well-educated.
 Acquiring a comprehensive understanding of different topics is an achievement that is highly esteemed.